2dv514/syllabus/lectures/lectures/02_configuration_tools/slides.md

 ## Configuration management tools...

-* or server configuration management
+* or Server configuration management
 * or Automation tools
-* or server orchestration tools
+* or Server orchestration tools

 --